-In December 2014, we changed our company name to Stratean Inc. through a short-form merger in order to better reflect our new business plan.
+In December 2014, the Company changed its name to Stratean Inc. through a short-form merger in order to better reflect the new business plan.

 On July 1, 2016, the Company entered into an Asset Purchase Agreement, as amended (the "Purchase Agreement"), with CleanSpark Holdings LLC, CleanSpark LLC, CleanSpark Technologies LLC and Specialized Energy Solutions, Inc. (together, the "Seller").
 Pursuant to the Purchase Agreement, the Company acquired CleanSpark, LLC and all the assets related to Seller and its line of business and assumed \$200,000 in liabilities.